Knockingfish/hauskanomad/README.md

 yarn install
 ```

-Following this, the frontend and backend can be started allowing the project to be tested manually.
+Following this, the frontend and backend can be started allowing the project to be tested locally.

 This command should be run in both the client and server directories.